michael2012z/BitBible/markdown/KJV/files/Eccl.md

 12. I the Preacher was king over Israel in Jerusalem.

-13. And I gave my heart to seek and search out by wisdom concerning all things that are done under heaven: this sore travail hath God given to the sons of man to be exercised therewith.to be…: or, to afflict them
+13. And I gave my heart to seek and search out by wisdom concerning all things that are done under heaven: this sore travail hath God given to the sons of man to be exercised therewith.

 14. I have seen all the works that are done under the sun; and, behold, all is vanity and vexation of spirit.

-15. That which is crooked cannot be made straight: and that which is wanting cannot be numbered.that which is wanting: Heb. defect
+15. That which is crooked cannot be made straight: and that which is wanting cannot be numbered.

-16. I communed with mine own heart, saying, Lo, I am come to great estate, and have gotten more wisdom than all they that have been before me in Jerusalem: yea, my heart had great experience of wisdom and knowledge.had…: Heb. had seen much
+16. I communed with mine own heart, saying, Lo, I am come to great estate, and have gotten more wisdom than all they that have been before me in Jerusalem: yea, my heart had great experience of wisdom and knowledge.

 17. And I gave my heart to know wisdom, and to know madness and folly: I perceived that this also is vexation of spirit.